El-gibbor/concept_page/README.md

 ![Programming-Concepts-technology-gee](https://github.com/El-gibbor/concept_page/assets/107848793/579d6e5b-e83a-4ad6-9486-4511a7e33e2e)
 # Concept Page 💫
 A dedicated page that serves as a comprehensive resource for understanding and engaging with the course materials and projects in Alx.
 This page typically includes explanations, overviews, and information about key concepts, Task exercises/projects, and related topics covered in the course.
 It is designed to offer guidance, context, and resources to help me learn, successfully complete projects and be a better engineer.

+**NB:** This page is regularly updated, you can check back for subsequent concepts!
 ## Tabe of contents🧠
 |Concepts|Context|
 |:-------:|:---------:|